-The Fireface's word clock input is active when Pref.
-Sync Ref in the Settings dialog has been switched to Word Clock, the clock mode AutoSync has been activated, and a valid word clock signal is present.
-The signal at the BNC input can be Single, Double or Quad Speed, the Fireface 400 automatically adapts to it.
+The Fireface's word clock input is active when Word has been selected as Clock Source in the Settings dialog and a valid word clock signal is present.
+The signal at the BNC input can be Single, Double or Quad Speed, the Fireface UC automatically adapts to it.
 As soon as a valid signal is detected, the WC LED is lit, and the Settings dialog shows either Lock or Sync (see chapter 35.1).